 For a general overview start with this short book ABC Herbal: A Simplified Guide to Natural health Care for Children.
 It gives you a great overview on how to work with the body to heal more naturally!
 Changed my outlook.
 And it saved me a lot of trips to the doctors for simple things.

 Now, that you have asked yourself lots of questions, what stands out?
-What do you feel like would be a good direction for 2018?
+What do you feel like would be a good direction for your year?
 As you read through the post did anything pop?

-For me, creating a focus word for 2018 is a process.
-I ask myself these questions and then I have to think about things for several days or weeks?
+For me, creating a focus word for a new year is a process.
+I ask myself these questions, and then I have to think about things for several days or weeks?
 I also examine my goals and see if there is a common thread weaving through all my ideas.

 So as you wrap up this year and head into the next year, pause and think.
 Allow your focus word time to bubble up to the surface.
 Oh, and then you need to tell me all about it:)